Las Cabezas de San Juan Nature Reserve

-Here in Fajardo you can find Las Cabezas de San Juan state park (Hwy.
-987 at Las Croabas).
-Located on 445 acres of land acquired and maintained by The Conservation Trust of Puerto Rico, the reserve is named after three promontories that jut out into the Northern Atlantic – “cabeza” meaning headland.
+Las Cabezas de San Juan state park is located just north of the Fajardo Inn Resort!
+Located on 445 acres of land acquired and maintained by The Conservation Trust of Puerto Rico, the reserve is named after three promontories that jut out into the Northern Atlantic – “cabeza” means headland.

 The main tour is a two-hour trolley guided ride along the reserve with three stops of interest.
 Among those are the boardwalk trail through a mangrove forest, Playa Lirios, and El Faro de Fajardo.
 Situated on the highest point of Cape San Juan, the stone building was the second lighthouse erected on the island by the Spanish.
 Officially lit on May 2, 1882, it has been operating uninterrupted to this day.
 Inside you’ll find various exhibits related to the lighthouse’s history and surrounding wildlife, as well as an elaborate cast-iron staircase that ascends to the central lantern.
 The observation deck offers breathtaking views as trade winds gently blow by.

 Make a visit to the park part of your next stay at The Fajardo Inn!